edferretti/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

     When completed, an **Overview** displays in the portal for the new application.

+3. Add application credentials to your Application
     > [!NOTE]
-    > Copy the **Application (client) ID** of the registered application.
-You need this value later.
-You can get this value from the **Overview** page.
+    > Using Managed Identity with Federated Identity Credentials is the recommended and most secure method for Azure-hosted workloads.
+Only use secret or certificate-based authentication if Managed Identity is not available.
+    1. If your workload runs in Azure (for example, Azure App Service, Azure Functions, Azure VMs, or Azure Logic Apps), use a **Managed Identity** with **Federated Identity Credentials (FIC)** for authentication.
+This approach eliminates the need for secrets and is more secure.
+        1. Create **Managed Identity** in the same Microsoft Entra tenant as the application
+        2. Assign the Managed Identity to the Azure Resource that will authenticate
+        3. In your Microsoft Entra application registration, select **Certificates & secrets** > **Federated credentials** > **Add credential**, to add the Managed Identity as Federated Identity Credential

-3. Create a client secret for the registered application as follows:
+    1. Only if Managed Identities are not supported for your scenario, create a client secret for the registered application as follows:
         1. Select **Certificates & secrets** > **New client secret**.
         2. Add a description, select a duration, and select **Add**.
         > [!NOTE]
         > Copy the secret's value for use in your client application code.
 This secret value is never displayed again after you leave this page.

-    Learn more about in [Add a client secret](/entra/identity-platform/how-to-add-credentials?tabs=client-secret) in the Microsoft Entra documentation.

 4. Grant the registered application **API.ReadWrite.All** and **Automation.ReadWrite.All** permission to the **Dynamics 365 [!INCLUDE [prod_short](../developer/includes/prod_short.md)]** API as follows: